-The Ustream Q&A, through a recent update, can now be used for internal and external streaming content.
+The IBM Cloud Video Q&A, through a recent update, can now be used for internal and external streaming content.
 Consequently, the module can be used for a variety of use cases on both sides of the spectrum, helping to increase engagement, interest and also allow participants to give future content ideas.

 Webinars (External) – The go-to use case, webinars consistently have a question and answer session.
 A live Q&A segment in a webinar is a great way to increase interest and cast a wider net than your original outline might have offered you.
 For example, if someone is doing a presentation on sales enablement and they haven’t outlined a viewer’s area of interest, a Q&A session can motivate that viewer to attend knowing they can still ask questions relevant to them.

 Interactive Interviews (External) – Make an interview with a thought leader or celebrity more memorable by opening up the floor to viewer questions.
 The IBM Cloud Video Q&A module can totally mitigate undesired questions during this process, either setting enquiries to private (viewable by the question asker only) or under an approve only visibility setting.
 For those seeking brand awareness, this can also help the venue go viral, with viewers passing along the link to get others involved in hopes their question might be answered and viewed by others.